 Chat With a Mormon Online

 I am one of those people that is hard to define.
 I don't have favorites, as I like too many different things and my tastes change all the time.
 I come from a family of 7 siblings, spread out over 28 years and, yes, we're all from the same parents.
 I am in the middle of the herd.
 I met my husband at BYU.
 We were engaged 3 weeks after we met and no one was more surprised by that fact than we were.
-Twenty-three years later, we're still going strong.
+Twenty-six years later, we're still going strong.
 We have four children, three boys and a girl, but only the youngest two are still living at home.
 We have a Beagle named Brutus, and everyone in my family loves him so much that I don't feel the least bit guilty that I could live without him.
 I love being creative, which could mean anything from remodeling a house to refurbishing furniture to crocheting a purse.
 I enjoy finding new ways to express myself.

 My parents joined the church when I was three years old.
 I grew up with the gospel, but because we moved a lot, it was harder to live the gospel at times.
 I knew from an early age that the teachings of the church were true, but I struggled with living in a way that reflected that belief.
 Early in my 20s I came to the realization that I either needed to stop believing in the gospel of Jesus Christ, or I needed to change the way I was living.
 I realized that there was no way I could deny the truthfulness of the gospel.
 I knew that God lives.
 I knew that Jesus Christ was His son.
 I had a witness that Joseph Smith was a prophet of God, who translated the Book of Mormon and restored the priesthood of God on earth.
 I knew there was a living prophet on earth today.
 I could not deny these truths, and so I changed how I was living.
 It has been a process for me over the years.
 Every now and again, Heavenly Father has given my opportunities to increase my faith and trust in Him.
 He has never let me down and my testimony of Him and my belief in the healing power of the Atonement of Jesus Christ has changed my heart.